luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 ## Van Creveld: The battle was 'a last minute improvisation'.

-# Moltke and Prussian Military Success

-# Moltke and Prussian Military Success

 Zuber: 'Moltke never intended to “march separately and unite on the battlefield”, and he especially did not intend to do so at Königgrätz.
 Moltke's war games had no relation to his war planning.
 Moltke's vaunted rail deployments were nowhere near as well-planned or well-executed as the Moltke Myth would have us believe, and the rail deployments had little to do with Prussian success in either war...
 Far from being a great battlefield genius, Moltke had little to do with planning the battle of Königgrätz and at Gravelotte-St. Privat.
 In both battles Moltke quickly lost control of the Prussian armies and spent the day as a spectator.
 The real reason for the success of the Prussian army in 1866 and 1870/1 lay in factors over which Moltke had no influence whatsoever: the peacetime training and the battlefield courage of the Prussian infantry, and the skill of the officer corps from company to corps levels.
 The Prussian infantry managed to win in spite of Moltke, not because of him.'

 'None of the six [General Staff rides] Moltke conducted before 1866 bears the remotest resemblance to his concept of the operation either in the 1866 war against Austria or for the 1870 war with France' and 'there was no hint of an offensive “concentration on the battlefield” to encircle the enemy.'